Nature-Based Solutions Team Insights

 - Aimee looking at a regenerating matipo seedling during a vegetation assessment

-- Narendra locating a sample plot about to enter the gorse during a vegetation assessment
+- Narendra locating a sample plot and about to enter the gorse during a vegetation assessment

 What does a typical day look like for the NBS team?

 Our day can vary depending on whether we need to be in the field.
-Most of our desktop work is looking at ETS eligibility of properties, helping landowners with forest carbon project development, data analysis from field measurements, as well as consulting work.
-When we are in the field we can be working on vegetation assessments which require lots of crawling through gorse, site inspections assessing ETS compliance as well as carbon measurements such as FMA field inventory.
+Most of our desktop work is looking at ETS eligibility of properties, helping landowners with forest carbon project development, financial modelling, data analysis from field measurements, as well as consulting work.
+When we are in the field we can be working on vegetation assessments (which often involves lots of crawling through gorse), site inspections, assessing ETS compliance, carbon and biodiversity monitoring.

-QGIS.
+QGIS is the main one.
 This is a mapping software widely used by the industry and we use it every day.
 We use it to process mapping data, draw polygons, undertake historical imagery analysis and create maps.
-Both Narendra and I have completed an advanced QGIS course and learnt some really cool things!
-Other than QGIS, excel is trusty tool for us especially as we do a lot of data analysis and calculate carbon stocks and financial performance of projects.
+Other than QGIS, we mainly use excel for data analysis and carbon/financial modelling, and an online information management platform called BlueLayer.

 What do you observe in the field on a typical field trip to a carbon forestry project?